 In 1997, under the direction of then Lackawanna County District Attorney, Michael J. Barrasse, the concept and need for a Northeastern Pennsylvania regional advocacy center was researched and developed.
 Since it became operational in 1998, Judge Michael J. Barrasse has continuously served as the Chairman of the Board of Directors of CAC/NEPA.

-Since 1998, CAC/NEPA has grown its child-abuse intervention team to four medical personnel: three board certified physicians and one Ph.D., CRNP /SANE-A/SANE-P (Sexual Abuse Nurse Examiner); two child forensic interviewers; a child victim advocate; a family advocate; trauma counselors; and four administrative personnel including the Executive Director, the Associate Director, Grant-writer, Fundraising and Event Coordinator.
+Since 1998, CAC/NEPA has grown its child-abuse intervention team to five medical personnel: three board certified physicians, CRNP /SANE-A/SANE-P (Sexual Abuse Nurse Examiner) and an RN; two child forensic interviewers; a child/family victim advocate; trauma counselors; and five administrative personnel including the Executive Director, the Program Director, Grant-writer, Fiscal Manager, Fundraising and Event Coordinator.
 The CAC/NEPA team members are on call 24/7.

-In 2017, CAC/NEPA provided 1,676 child abuse intervention services to 839 children & adolescents.
-These services included: 682 Forensic Interviews 670 Medical Exams & Assessments, 291 Advocacy, Support & Referral Services and Trauma Therapy for 33 Children at our Mulberry Center CAC/NEPA provides an ambitious education program throughout Northeastern Pennsylvania.
-CAC/NEPA provided education to 2,248 adults & 2,941 children in communities throughout NEPA in 2017.
+In 2020 CAC/NEPA provided 1,387 child abuse intervention services to 659 children & adolescents.
+These services included: 549 Forensic Interviews 513 Medical Exams & Assessments for Children at our Mulberry Center CAC/NEPA provides an ambitious education program throughout Northeastern Pennsylvania.

 In 2013, CAC/NEPA opened the Teen Advocacy Center, the first of its kind in the nation, The TAC – a 1300 square-foot structure located adjacent to CAC/NEPA –provides forensic medical and interview services in an environment designed exclusively for teenagers.
 The same excellent, multidisciplinary services offered in the CAC are now available to teenage victims between the ages of 13 and 18.